Corn Snake Facts

 Corn snakes are popular pets.
 They eat frozen mice and are easy to keep.
 They are one of those snake breeds that feel at home in a terrarium and love to slither about.

-This fact sheet was submitted by animalfunfacts.net fan Naima.
+This fact above were submitted by animalfunfacts.net fan Naima.
 Thanks for your amazing article!
 Do you want to write a fan fact sheet?